MorrellLAB/sequence_handling/README_fastp.md

 The workflow is intended to be 100% reproducible provided that you have the Config file and version of `sequence_handling` that was used.
 It is also intended to be easy for beginner UNIX users to configure and run independently, given that they read the [wiki](https://github.com/MorrellLAB/sequence_handling/wiki).

-> **NOTE:** This workflow is designed to use the [Portable Batch System](http://www.pbsworks.com/) and run on the [Minnesota Supercomputing Institute](https://www.msi.umn.edu).
-Heavy modifications will need to be made if not using these systems.
+> **NOTE:** This workflow was designed to use [SLURM](https://slurm.schedmd.com) and run on the [Minnesota Supercomputing Institute](https://www.msi.umn.edu).
+Heavy modifications will be required if these systems are not used.
+Priority to a system transition, the pipeline used the Portable Batch System [PBS](https://www.openpbs.org) and some functionality still remains.

 ## Dependencies